 - What is realistically possible and what is not

 - Where your boundaries are

-- Narcissists are focused on self-esteem enhancement
+Narcissists are focused on self-esteem enhancement.

-The main goal in life of most people with narcissistic personality disorder (or adaptations, as I prefer to call them) is self-esteem enhancement.
+The main goal in life for most people with narcissistic personality disorder (or adaptations, as I prefer to call them) is self-esteem enhancement.
 Narcissism can be conceptualized as a self-esteem regulation disorder in which narcissists are perpetually insecure about their status.
 They may appear highly confident to you, but there is always a lurking doubt about their self-worth underneath the confident façade.

 In essence, this means that self-esteem enhancement is ultimately more important to them than you can ever be.
 When their self-esteem dips, narcissists only have two choices:

 - Become grandiose and insist that they are special, perfect, and omnipotent—while devaluing other people as inferior to them.

 Naturally, they choose the latter.
 As the closest person to them, they are likely to devalue you in order to feel more important again.
 A wise woman once told me, “When they feel fat, they complain about your weight.”

 Narcissists lack emotional empathy.

 A lack of emotional empathy means that narcissists do not feel bad when they hurt you.
 They may not even notice your reaction.
 If they do, they are highly unlikely to care.
 If you complain, they will deny responsibility—“You are too sensitive.”
 Or they will blame you—“If you weren’t so stupid, I wouldn’t have to correct you so often.”